What are flat feet?

-Although painless in young children, flatfeet in older children and adolescents can cause an aching pain.
+Although painless in young children, flat feet in older children and adolescents can cause an aching pain.
 Sometimes the pain only occurs during or after sports or other physical activity.
-Sometimes the child complains that his foot, ankle, or leg is "tired"; and that he has aching pain at night.
+Sometimes the child complains that his foot, ankle or leg is tired or that he has aching pain at night.
 If the Achilles tendon (at the back of the ankle) is involved, it may become red and painful.
 Sometimes there are calluses under the sagging arches.

-Call if your child complains of foot pain, if the ankle is red, the feet or ankles feel tired, or calluses are forming under the arches.
-Be sure to take your child’s shoes along to your appointment so the doctor can examine the pattern of wear.
-Adolescents who still have flatfeet and complain of pain should also be evaluated by a doctor.
+Call an orthopaedic foot and ankle specialist if your child complains of foot pain, the ankle is red, the feet or ankles feel tired, or calluses are forming under the arches.
+Be sure to take your child’s shoes along to your appointment so the specialist can examine the pattern of wear.
+Adolescents who still have flat feet and complain of pain should also be evaluated.

-Stand 3 feet from the wall with your feet pointed straight ahead.
+Stand three feet from the wall with your feet pointed straight ahead.
 Lower your hips to the wall without raising your heels off the floor.
-Hold for 5 seconds.
-Repeat 3 to 6 times.
+Hold for five seconds.
+Repeat three to six times.

-Just as feet with low arches can cause problems, so can feet with high arches, sometimes called cavus foot.
-A high arch is sometimes seen in children but may not be noticed until adulthood.
-As with flatfeet, high arches sometimes are hereditary.
+Just as feet with low arches can cause problems, so can feet with high arches.
+A high arch, which is also called a cavus foot, is sometimes seen in children but may not be noticed until adulthood.
+As with flat feet, high arches sometimes are hereditary.
 People with high arches are vulnerable to overuse injuries during sports and exercise because their feet aren’t good shock absorbers.
 Not as much of the foot touches the ground to provide support for walking.

-Custom-molded shoe inserts are prescribed for this condition.
+Custom-molded shoe inserts are prescribed for high arches.
 The inserts position the foot properly and provide shock absorption.

 This material was codeveloped by the American Academy of Orthopaedic Surgeons.